willwang888/CS104/hw5/README.md

 This is the GUI version of the popular word game, Scrabble, written with Qt.
 The rules are very slightly modified, but most of the rules are still the same as the official rules.
+I am still fixing the GUI to make it look nicer.

 To run, clone the repository, and type:
   1. qmake -project